-The two reasons best explaining the change (net decrease of 59 persons) in the sheltered count from 2019 to 2020 include the positive impact of Coordinated Entry and increased or improved PIT count training.
+2020-The two reasons best explaining the change (net decrease of 1 persons) in the sheltered count from 2019 to 2020 include the positive impact of Coordinated Entry and increased or improved PIT count training.

-Impact of Coordinated Entry: With funding through the CoC, Columbia Greene has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
-The CE system has strengthened communication and relationships across program types, and has empowered street outreach programs to more rapidly make appropriate referrals and increase the number of vulnerable persons sheltered.
-The community continues to see the positive impact of CE, including shorter lengths of shelter stay, more appropriate placements within PH and improved housing stability.
+Impact of Coordinated Entry: Points North Housing Coalition has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
+The CE system has strengthened communication and relationships across program types.
+The community continues to see the positive impact of CE, including more appropriate placements within PH and improved housing stability.

 Increased or improved PIT count training: This year, in coordination with the Collaborative Applicant and HMIS Lead, the community was trained on PIT requirements and provided training on HMIS data clean up to ensure PIT data quality.
 The CA also provided additional one-on-one technical assistance to agencies not within HMIS on how to collect data and complete required forms.
-This improved training led to a more accurate PIT count.
+This improved training led to a more accurate and complete count.